shubjadh/Github-manager/FinalRelease.md

 2. Navigate to the project directory: server-folder and basic-project-2 folder

-3. First go to the server folder and read its instructions
+3. First go to the server folder

-4. Then go to basic-project-2 folder and read its instructions
+4. Install axios using yarn add axios

+5. Install fastify using npm init fastify

+6. Install dotenv using npm install dotenv

+7. First open the server directory and then run execute `yarn run server` or `npm run server`

+8. After this go to the basic-project directory and execute 'yarn dev'.

 **Usage:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------